AniList/submission-manual/docs/criteria.md

 #### Database Criteria

-Recaps are only to be added if the format is different from the original \(Example: TV to Movie\).
+Recaps are only to be added if they are a recap movie from a TV/TV Shorts/OVA/ONA series.

 ::: warning
 If a recap is aired mid-season as a part of the broadcast, it is _**not**_ to be added.